-Ho Chi Minh Square
+Walk on Ho Chi Minh Square in Vinh

-Nghe An is also home to several historical sights that are a short drive from Vinh.
 A popular destination for domestic tourists and foreign tourists alike is Kim Lien, the birthplace and hometown Ho Chi Minh.
 The rustic reconstructed cottages are simple but provide an accurate depiction of how people lived in Vietnam over a hundred years ago.
 The surrounding nature will give you an impression of the inspiration Ho Chi Minh would’ve felt as a young man.
 The sight also has a shrine to Ho Chi Minh where one can pay their respects.
 Plenty of historical information detailing his early life and family history is also on display here.

 Pu Mat National Park